WillemBonnaffe/NODEBNGM/examples/MEE_2023/manuscript/figures/scripts/cmdline_HL/README.md

 Fit neural ordinary differential equations (NODE) by Bayesian neural gradient matching (BNGM) to nonparametrically infer ecological interactions between the variables in the time series.

-This specific folder contains the scripts to perform the analysis of the hare-lynx time series, to nonparametrically estimate the interaction between the hare and lynx populations.

 The inputs to the framework are:
 * time series of population densities (strictly positive) from our previous analysis (Bonnaffe et al. 2021).
 * parameters of the observation (interpolation) and process model (NODE)